DucLoc1999/Seerbot-TradingAgent/trading-assistant/README.md

 ## 🚀 Overview

-Seerbot is a next-generation decentralized exchange (DEX) built on the Sonic Network.
+Seerbot is a next-generation decentralized exchange (DEX) built on the Cardano.
 While the full DEX interface is under development, our AI Trading Assistant is fully operational, allowing users to perform trades, analyze markets, and manage their crypto assets through natural language conversation.

 ## ✨ Key Features

 ### AI Trading Assistant

-- **Token Swaps**: Easily swap tokens on Sonic Network with simple commands like "Swap 1 S to USDC"
+- **Token Swaps**: Easily swap tokens on Cardano with simple commands like "Swap 1 ADA to USDC"
-- **Bridge Functionality**: Bridge tokens between Sonic Network and other chains with commands like "Bridge 10 POL from Polygon to Sonic"
+- **Bridge Functionality**: Bridge tokens between Cardano and other chains with commands like "Bridge 10 ADA from Binance Smart Chain to Cardano"
 - **Contract Balance Management**: Deposit and withdraw tokens from the assistant's contract
   - Deposit: "Deposit 5 S into the contract"
   - Withdraw: "Withdraw my USDC from the contract"